-Whether you are bursting to share your thoughts or just want to relax and listen in, you are going to look forward to this weekly “book club” for cinema lovers led by expert Jessica Wawra.
-New theme each week!
+Whether you are bursting to share your thoughts or just want to relax and listen in, you are going to look forward to this monthly “book club” for cinema lovers led by expert Jessica Wawra.
+New theme each month!

 *No previous film studies experience is necessary.